The Glory (TV series): Critical response

-On review aggregation website Rotten Tomatoes, The Glory has an approval rating of 83%, based on 6 reviews.

 Writing for Forbes, Joan MacDonald praised Song Hye-kyo for her "nuanced portrayal of Dong-eun" as well as Jung Ji-so who played teen Dong-eun, and wrote "The Glory features a fair share of unexpected plot twists, veering the story from almost horror to melodrama to murder mystery."
 Lakshana N. Palat, in his review for The Indian Express, praised the series' cinematography, music, and Song Hye-kyo's performance, stating, "It is one of her finest performances, if not her best."
 Chris Vognar of San Francisco Chronicle called the series "visually arresting", "carefully constructed" and "delights in every step".

 Pierce Conran of South China Morning Post graded the series with 4 out of 5, appreciating its storyline.
 The Hindus S. Poorvaja wrote, "Part 2 of The Glory, goes above and beyond, with its razor-sharp writing, compelling narrative, and impressive performances.
 And this is no easy feat, given that the story here has its focus trained on a rather complicated plan of revenge coming to fruition."